From transaction to human interaction: UX powered rapid account opening

 And we’re not just solving one problem at a time.
 The key to the solution is enterprise architecture, a new platform that sits on top of the underlying corporate structure and processes here at ATB.
 Our internal teams building off of the enterprise layer are now able to focus on building the best experience, rather than worrying out integrating processes.

 We’re changing banking by focussing on the experience we want customers to have, and then applying technology to make that a reality.
 We’re piloting this rapid process now, and already looking to apply the principal to improve experiences from mortgage lending to business banking.
 We want to find more ways to spend less time on the transaction, and more time on the human interaction.
+Are you interested in being part of meaningful projects just like this?
+Check out careers with ATB Transformation.

 The new answer to the google question “how long does it take to open a bank account?”: four minutes.